flq/flq.github.io/markdown/2007/2007-4-11-PI-Revisited-again!.md

 A nice way to express what is also presented [here at wikipedia](http://en.wikipedia.org/wiki/Hexadecimal#Converting_from_other_bases).

 After doing some research as to how I could rebase arbitrarily large numbers, my search was suddenly halted by a uber-geek page.
 Once more I had to accept that whatever silly way to waste your time you come up with, someone has done it before you, and even added some icing to the cake.
 May I present to you [Dr. Mike's Math](http://ww w.dr-mikes-maths.com/pisearch.html), where you can search for arbitrary strings within the first 31,415,929 digits of &Pi;.
 That's a good start, I'd say!
-This is so geeky, I would think it is correct.</p>
+This is so geeky, I would think it is correct.

 Consequently, this case is closed.
 Really.
 I swear by [e<sup>_i_&pi;</sup>](http://www.math.utoronto.ca/mathnet/questionCorner/epii.html)!